davidsteng/jd-group-1335-Frederick_Douglass/README.md

 ### Known Issues
    - Clicking on a word in the novel does not properly return word information for loading audio and definition
    - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors

+### Install Guide

+### Pre-Requisites
+   - You will need to install node on your machine to allow this application to run.
+You can install node by following this link and downloading the installer for your machine you will be running the application on:  https://nodejs.org/en/download/